amirsinai/AJA-eCom/README.md

 Throughout our project, we have challenged ourselves to use components beyond our experiences, this includes; Working with services such AWS, REST-API , serverless functions, creating APIs by linking through Lambda then DynamoDB, styling websites with MUI, Styled, Bootstrap, and many more!

+AJA website welcomes user with a season ralated graphical slider and takes users to shopping page when reated button is clicked.

+The shopping page shows products images and title, on hover, product can be added to shopping bag, added to wishlist or looked up for details.

 ****Amazon Services Used:****

 - Deployment : AWS Amplify